 Sheldon’s bottomless passion for sharing his experience with Chinese culture and language latches onto an important aspect of culture all can relate to, while Mike’s emphasis on relatability and humour continues to keep their content entertaining and widely visible.
 And Edward’s hope for their content to create positive and healthy social change ties everything together by emphasizing the bigger picture, keeping their content sustainable and meaningful.
 Through their emphasis on racial harmony, relatability and Asian culture, these guys are pioneering representation for a subgroup of Asian diasporic communities that has always existed, yet often gone unmentioned.
 Funny and warm, these cool kids are bringing Asian diasporic communities a refreshing sense of belonging that is founded not on hate or blame, but on unity and a true acceptance of ones’ heritage.
 Who knew learning Chinese could be so cool?

-Check out CantoMando's content on their Facebook, YouTube and Instagram.
+Check out CantoMando's content on their Facebook, YouTube, Instagram and also on their website.
 New videos every week!